 We spent the next seven days traveling through the state and exploring all the amazing outdoor recreation it has to offer.
 While West Virginia wasn’t high on our travel bucket list before this assignment, we would happily go back there in a heartbeat.

 Best Time to Go to West Virginia

 Summer – Much of West Virginia has a subtropical climate, which means the summers there can be hot and sticky.
-We visited in late-August and both the temperatures and humidity were in the 80’s and 90’s.
+It is one of the best places to visit in August, which is when we visited.
 It was sunny for most of the time, but occasionally a thunderstorm would roll through and break the heat.
 Due to the state’s mountainous terrain, there’s an increased risk of flooding in early summer, but towards the end of the summer, the rivers have mostly normalized.
 While fall is a more popular time to visit West Virginia, prices are generally higher and it will be more difficult to book hotels, campsites, and tours.

 Fall – Everyone we spoke with said that fall is West Virginia’s busiest season.
 The temperature dips, the humidity breaks, and the leaves begin to turn all sorts of magnificent colors.
 Many of West Virginia’s biggest outdoor festivals are held during early to mid fall, including Snowshoe Freefall mountain bike festival and Gauley Fest whitewater rafting festival.
 Since this is peak season, hotels, campsites, and tours will be at full capacity and prices will generally be higher.

 Getting to West Virginia

 West Virginia is enigmatic in that it’s close to a lot of populous states, yet it feels distantly remote.
 Thankfully, depending on where you’re coming from, you have a couple of options.